raspberrypilearning/321-make-mentor-guide/en/step_6.md

 --- /task ---

-### What next step
+### What next? step

-Design projects end with a **What next** step that has links to the path overview and the next project in the path.
+Design projects end with a **What next?** step that has links to the path overview and the next project in the path.

 It's a great idea to introduce your young people to the next project they will be doing so that they can start to think about what they want to make.